UAM Logo

 The first logo dates back to 1968, the year the university opened.
 For a long time, it remained an unchanged monochrome.
 It’s a modest version with minimal visual information, where all attention is focused on the name.

-The “Universidad Autonoma de Madrid” inscription is black and white or muted gray.
+The “Universidad Autonoma de Madrid” inscription is black-and-white or muted gray.
 The words are divided into two parts and arranged in tiers: the first consists of “Universidad Autonoma,” and the second is “De Madrid.”
 The upper part is on a light background, and the lower part is on a dark background.
-This design supports the idea of diversity and autonomy of the university, where each faculty is a separate structure with an independent worldview.
+This design supports the university’s diversity and autonomy, in which each faculty is a separate structure with an independent worldview.

 1986 – 2019